goldmermaid/MLU-MLOps-Lab/README.md

 ![](imgs/create_stack_with_s3_url.png)

 Once the template is attached, we need to *Specify stack details*.
 In this lab, you can take any stack name and fill in the Stack name (e.g., `TESTXXX` as shown below).
-In addition, we need to specify the NotebookInstance*SecGroupID* as “*default*”, also choose any *SubNetid* except `172.31.*48*.0/20`.
+In addition, we need to specify the *NotebookInstanceSecGroupID* as “*default*”, also choose any *SubNetid* except `172.31.*48*.0/20`.
 Last, replace the *UserAlias* with your own alias (e.g. `rlhu` as shown below).

 ![](imgs/specify_stack_details.png)